tobyhodges/probable-enigma/episodes/02-being-fair.md

 #### Interoperable

-* Use common file formats (can be domain specific)
+* Use standard or open file formats (can be domain specific)
-* Always use .csv or .xls files for numerical data.
+* Always use .csv or .xlsx files for numerical data.
 * **Never** share data tables as word or pdf,
 * Provide underlying numerical data for all plots and graphs
 * Convert proprietary binary formats to the open ones.
 For example convert Snapgene to Genbank, microscopy multistack images to OME-TIFF